-HUD requires the unit to pass HQS before the effective date of the lease and HAP Contract.
 HUD requires PHAs with fewer than 1,250 budgeted units to complete the initial inspection, determine whether the unit satisfies HQS, and notify the owner and the family of the determination within 15 days of submission of the Request for Tenancy Approval (RTA).
 For PHAs with 1,250 or more budgeted units, to the extent practicable such inspection and determination must be completed within 15 days.
 The 15-day period is suspended for any period during which the unit is not available for inspection [24 CFR 982.305(b)(2)].